lyngbach/uxTour/README.md

 Step options
 --------
-When you prepare the steps you can add a few additional steps-only properties to make the fit your applikation logic more:
+When you prepare the steps you can add a few additional steps-only properties to make it the fit your applikation even more:

 | Property		| Type		| Default	| Description																|
 | ------------- | --------- | --------- | ------------------------------------------------------------------------- |